 Things have moved on a bit since 2009, and I now carry a lot more stock and have been through 3 website overhauls.

-Every product stocked on the site is one that I use for my own embroidery.
+Every product stocked on the site is one that I use for my own embroidery, or one my students use and recommend.
 As a practising embroiderer, there are lots of tools I use every day, and some for more specialist projects.
 My familiarity with these tools means that I can select the best ones for each job, and help you do the same.